Gholam Reza Minbashian: Education

-In 1898, at 37, Gholam Reza moved to Russia with his son (named Nasrollah after his father) to complete his training at the Conservatory of Saint Petersburg.
+In 1898, at 37, Gholam Reza moved to the Russian Empire with his son (named Nasrollah after his father) to complete his training at the Conservatory of Saint Petersburg.
 He enrolled his 13-year-old son there, while he himself followed classes by Rimsky-Korsakov for two years.
-On returning to Tehran, he was assigned to Persian Cossack Brigade, which was led by Russians at the time.
+On returning to Tehran, he was assigned to the Persian Cossack Brigade, which was led by Russians at the time.
 He was the Brigade’s music director.

-Musical influence in Persia/Iran
+Musical influence in Iran

-With the unfolding of the constitutionalist Revolution, he left the Brigade, whose despotism he denounced, and moved to France.
-It was not until 1912 that he returned to Persia to receive the rank of brigadier general and take charge of the army’s royal orchestra.
+With the unfolding of the Constitutionalist Revolution, he left the Brigade, whose despotism he denounced, and moved to France.
+In 1912, he returned to Iran to receive the rank of brigadier general and take charge of the army’s royal orchestra.
 He was granted the title of Salar Mo'azaz, a royal title of the Qajar dynasty given to great statesmen.
-Gholam Reza received several distinctions, including the diamond medal, and he taught the piano to Crown Prince Ahmad Shah.
+Gholam Reza received several distinctions, including the diamond medal, and he taught the piano to Ahmad Shah Qajar.
 In 1921 he created the Army’s Music Department while also becoming the director of the Department of Music of Dar ul-Funun.
-He was in charge of department with his son Nasrollah until 1928.
-A composer, he was the first to transcribe Persian music into European notes.
+He was in charge of the department with his son Nasrollah until 1928.
+A composer, he was the first to transcribe Iranian music into European notes.
 He composed the first national anthem of constitutionalist Iran.

 He was also the first to introduce singing classes in primary schools.
 National anthems were composed by his son Nasrollah, based on lyrics from the works of the poets Saadi and Ferdowsi.
 Gholam Reza Minbashian retired in 1931 and died in 1935 at the age of 74.
-He is buried in the “holy city of Qom”.
+He is buried in Qom.